Resolve-Philly/Methodology-Template/README.md

 Developed by Julie Christie, March 2024

-This package was developed with lots of references to [Bookdown](https://bookdown.org/yihui/rmarkdown/document-templates.html).
+This package was developed with lots of [references to Bookdown](https://bookdown.org/yihui/rmarkdown/document-templates.html).

+This methodology is designed to work with a data diary.
+Access a [template for a data diary here](https://github.com/Resolve-Philly/Methodology-Template-R/blob/main/Data%20Diary%20Template.md).

 ## Instructions to download package